Brand vs. Reputation: What’s The Difference?

 In today’s world, a quick Google search will tell anyone who is considering working with you, hiring you, or dating you, all about your reputation.
 Anyone can use the Internet to write a review or article about you to affect your reputation in a positive or negative way.

 While your reputation may fluctuate over time, your brand should be stable and lasting.
-As Deborah Maue, Vice President of Strategic Marketing and Communications at Columbia College Chicago, writes in her article Brand vs. Reputation, “A brand is enduring.
+As Deborah Maue, Vice President of Strategic Marketing and Communications at Columbia College Chicago, writes in her article, Brand vs. Reputation, “A brand is enduring.
 Reputation is more temporary, yet it can bolster or diminish the brand over time.”

 Your reputation can have a negative or positive effect on your brand.
 But the good news is that you can take steps to influence how others perceive you and your brand.
 Take these key steps to make sure your brand and reputation are in alignment.